-As I said just before, negative car equity is when you owe more money on you loan than your vehicle is actually worth.
+Negative equity is when you owe more money on your loan than your vehicle is actually worth.
 But what does that actually mean?
 Let’s break it down.

 - You get your vehicle appraised at a dealership.
 It is currently worth $10,000.

 - You are financing your vehicle.
 You still owe $11,500 on your finance contract.